GerAV: Towards New Heights in German Authorship Verification using Fine-Tuned LLMs on a New Benchmark: Conclusion

 \section{Conclusion}

 Overall, this work provides a comprehensive evaluation of fine-tuned LLMs alongside a diverse set of established baselines representing different methodological approaches on our newly introduced \shortname\ benchmark.
 In doing so, we address two major gaps in the AV literature: the lack of systematic evaluations including multiple LLMs and multiple baselines and the scarcity of robust benchmarks for non-English languages.
 Our results provide several insights into the behavior of LLMs for AV in German with implications for both real-world applications and future research.
 (1) We clearly demonstrate the superiority of fine-tuned LLMs over traditional baselines.
-(2) We show that the highest-performing model, Gemma-3-12b, is robust to domain shifts while handling both very short and very long input texts comparatively well.
-(3) \shortname\ demonstrates that training on combined datasets enhances generalization abilities, alleviating the need for highly data-specific models, and provides a solid foundation for future work on improving performance in cross-domain scenarios as well as handling varying text lengths.
+(2) We show that the best-performing model, Gemma-3-12b, is robust to domain shifts and handles both very short and very long input texts well.
+Moreover, strong performance can be maintained even when the amount of training data is substantially reduced.
+(3) Our results show the importance of training on language-specific corpora, revealing significant performance drops in cross-lingual settings.
+(4) \shortname\ demonstrates that training on combined datasets enhances generalization abilities, alleviating the need for highly data-specific models, and provides a solid foundation for future work on improving performance in cross-domain scenarios as well as handling varying text lengths.

-Future work should focus on incorporating explanations into the framework to address the crucial requirement of interpretability in AV systems.
-In addition, the influence of content has been largely disregarded in this work and should be examined to ensure that model predictions are driven by authorial style rather than topical cues.
-The \shortname\ cross-domain dataset could further be extended to more challenging scenarios, such as cross-platform author identification or varying text types produced by the same author.
-Finally, our results provide a solid foundation for future research aimed at improving performance and pave the way toward robust, high-performing AV models suitable for practical applications across languages.
+Overall, our results provide a solid foundation for future research aimed at improving performance and paving the way toward robust, high-performing AV models suitable for practical applications across languages.